Shake Your Bon-Bon

 "Shake Your Bon-Bon" is the third single taken from the second self-titled album by Ricky Martin.
 It was released on October 12, 1999.
 It was later sent to radio stations in the United States on November 1, 1999.
+In this context, "bon-bon" is utilized as a colloquial euphemism for shaking one's buttocks.

 The U.S. maxi-single includes "Almost a Love Song", which is an English version of Martin's song "Casi un Bolero", taken from the Grammy-winning album Vuelve.
 The Australian maxi-single also contains one new song, called "Ay, Ay, Ay It's Christmas".

 Music video

 The music video aired in September 1999, and was directed once again by Wayne Isham.
+In the video, Martin performs in front of a crowd and dances on top of a taxi and fire truck.
 Ricky Martin received nominations for Best Male Video and Best Dance Video at the 2000 MTV Video Music Awards.

 Chart performance

 "Shake Your Bon-Bon" peaked at number twenty-two on the Billboard Hot 100 in the United States.

 It also peaked at number twelve in the United Kingdom and number twenty-seven in Australia, where it was certified Gold.